meldstonerogers/620-mod6-web-scraping/README.md

 # 620-mod6-web-scraping
-WMNLP, Module 6
+WMNLP, Project 6
 Melissa Stone Rogers, [GitHub](https://github.com/meldstonerogers/620-mod6-web-scraping)

 ## Introduction
 Professional project using python, jupyterlab, and beautifulsoup4 to practice web scraping.
 Commands were used on a Mac machine running zsh.
-Project was forked by the following respository's by Dr. Denise Case: [620-mod6-web-scraping](https://github.com/denisecase/620-mod6-web-scraping).
+This project was created via a copy of the jupyter notebook provided by Northwest Missouri State University's School of Computer Science and Information Systems: [web-scraping](https://github.com/wmnlp-materials/web-scraping).

 ## Project Set Up and Dependency Management
-Fork the above repository in GitHub and clone to your machine.
+Fork the following repository by Dr. Denise Case: [620-mod6-web-scraping](https://github.com/denisecase/620-mod6-web-scraping).
+Clone repository to your machine.
 Open project in VS Code.
 ```zsh
 git clone project.url
 ```